Skip to main content

 What is Epithalon?

-Epithalon (also known as Epitalon) is a synthetic tetrapeptide with the sequence Ala-Glu-Asp-Gly (AEDG).
-Developed by Professor Vladimir Khavinson at the St. Petersburg Institute of Bioregulation and Gerontology, it is based on the amino acid composition of Epithalamin, a bovine pineal gland extract.
+Epithalon (also spelled Epitalon, and listed by the FDA as Epitalon) is a synthetic tetrapeptide with the sequence Ala-Glu-Asp-Gly (AEDG), just four amino acids.
+It was developed by Professor Vladimir Khavinson at the St. Petersburg Institute of Bioregulation and Gerontology and was designed to reproduce the active fragment of Epithalamin, a bovine pineal gland extract studied in Soviet and Russian gerontology since the 1980s.

 How Does It Work?